 Fifteen years.
 Learning to play a musical instrument—let’s say the saxophone to honor our “army” in this struggle—exemplifies and perhaps epitomizes the traditions of the past.
 To play a musical instrument, you spend years patiently working on a craft—scales, arpeggios, etudes, recitals, hours of practice—to achieve a somewhat nebulous but critically important goal of mastery.
 To get back to the joke about about creating an apple pie, how long does it take to play Frederic Chopin’s Nocturne Op.
 9, No. 2 in E flat major?
 [Dramatic pause again] A minimum of 15 years.
 The piece’s duration is measured in minutes, but the preparation needed to get those minutes just right lasts for thousands of hours stretched over many years.
 Thousands of hours of knowledge, patience, perseverance, and struggle.

 Or, to take another example, consider the music of Western music’s greatest composer, J.S.
 Bach.
 With great care and workmanlike attention over a span of many decades, he wrote some of the greatest music human ears have ever enjoyed.
 The quantity, leave alone the quality, of music is staggering.
 Just copying one of his masterpieces by hand would take more time than most of us could imagine spending on a single task.
-And yet Bach—and many others—did it.
+And yet Bach—and many others who are less well known today—did it.
 They built cathedrals of music out of knowledge, patience, perseverance, and much struggle.

 Does being human mean that we have everything we want within easy reach?
-Want an item of clothing?
-Touch a few buttons and it will be delivered to your door almost immediately.
-Want to know who invented the typewriter?
-A few swipes of the thumb and the answer is on your screen.
-Want some light entertainment?
-Want to put some music on in the background, literally anything ever recorded?
-All of this is available and so very easy to reach.
+Want something?
+Touch a few buttons, or just speak to your smart speaker, and it can be delivered to your door almost immediately.
+Want to watch a Korean soap opera ore distract yourself with Candy Crush?
+Want to put some light jazz on in the background?
+All of this is available and so very easy to reach with a few finger or thumb motions.

 By now, you should be able to tell which side of this struggle I am on.
 The other side in this war seems to be whispering that nothing need be hard anymore.
 Relax and let the machines do it.
 To me, that’s a problem in the way that I define what it means to be human.
 The meaning of life emerges from the struggle for survival, for mastery, for greatness.
 Make it too easy, allow the algorithms and devices to do all the hard stuff, and you lose the essence.
 The false paradise of instant gratification and ease may sound nice, but I just don’t think it’s a place where humans will thrive.